Fizz14/GameEngine/README.md

     - Worldsound-nodes add ambience to a map, playing their sounds randomly at controlled intervals at a position (e.g. a croaking frog)
   - Save-game-system (to save player progress)
   - Appropriate attention to the technical side
-    - Careful management/recycling of resources (e.g. textures) to keep loading-times down and good performance
+    - Careful management/recycling of resources (e.g. textures) to keep loading-times down and performance up
     -

 I'm creating a game alongside this engine.
 This, as you may guess, guides my decision-making for the engine.